tymyrddin/blue/source/docs/soc/nta/zeek/README.md

 * The DNS query resolving that IP.
 * The TLS certificate from the connection.
-* Timestamps and duration—ready for analysis in tools like Brim.
+* Timestamps and duration, ready for analysis in tools like Brim.

 ## How use Zeek?